ndanny/ml-algos/README.md

-This repository is for simple yet intriguing examples of modern machine learning code.
+This repository is for simple yet intriguing examples of modern machine learning code, datasets and mathematics.